Helping Students Succeed

-It is obvious that students with severe psychological and behavioral problems can not function well in class with normal students.
+Students with severe psychological and behavioral problems cannot function well in class with normal students.
 Special help and education must be given in separate classes by trained special education teachers.
 Unfortunately, this need is not met in many countries due to resistance from parents and financial concerns.
-Many parents don't want to admit that their children need special education, and many schools feel it is more cost effective to streamline all children into the same class.
+Many parents don't want to admit that their children need special education, and many schools feel it is more cost-effective to streamline all children into the same class.
 Teachers must continue to lobby for special education classes in their schools.

 3. Utilize Diagnostic Tests to Group Students in Classes Based on Ability

-Prior to the beginning of school, all students should be given a diagnostic pre-test to determine what they know and their strengths and weaknesses in a subject.
-Based on the results of this diagnostic test, students should be grouped into classes based on their ability.
-Although many parents feel this kind of "tracking" is politically incorrect and hurts a child's self esteem, it is a wise policy because it makes it easier for teachers to teach and for students to learn.
+Before the beginning of school, all students should be given a diagnostic pre-test to determine what they know and their strengths and weaknesses in a subject.
+Based on the results of this diagnostic test, students should be grouped into classes based on their abilities.
+Although many parents feel this kind of "tracking" is politically incorrect and hurts a child's self-esteem, it is a wise policy because it makes it easier for teachers to teach and for students to learn.

 4. Set Up Individual Tutorials with the Teacher